-Before you know it, 30 June is approaching – or has past – and you aren’t as prepared as you wanted to be.
+Before you know it, 30 June is approaching – or has passed – and you aren't as prepared as you wanted to be.

 Unlike the onset of spring, when our minds perhaps turn to more growth-oriented ideas, the wintry end of the financial year has us thinking about reducing our tax exposure instead.

 The good news is there are many ways you can legitimately reduce your taxes!